anshila/Online-shoppers-behaviour-prediction/README.md

 The dataset is collected from Kaggle : <a href="https://www.kaggle.com/datasets/imakash3011/online-shoppers-purchasing-intention-dataset">Dataset</a>

 2. Dataset Overview

-i) Size: The dataset contains 3810 rows and 18 columns.
+   **Size:** The dataset contains 3810 rows and 18 columns.

-ii) Features: The features are a mix of numerical and categorical data that describe various aspects of user behavior and session details on the online shopping website.
+   **Features:** The features are a mix of numerical and categorical data that describe various aspects of user behavior and session details on the online shopping website.
 Below is a brief description of each feature:

  - Administrative: Number of pages visited by the visitor about administrative.